Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Experimental Evaluation

-\paragraph{Scalability of approximate and exact $k$-Motiflet algorithms:} We first study the scalability of the approximate and the exact $k$-Motiflet algorithm regarding the length $n$ of a time series and the cardinality $k$ of the motif sets.
-To this end, we use the largest time series from our data sets (fNIRS), encompassing $n=269.286$ time points.
+We first study the scalability of the approximate and the exact $k$-Motiflet algorithm regarding the length $n$ of a TS and the cardinality $k$ of the motif sets.
+To this end, we use the largest TS from our data sets (fNIRS), encompassing $n=269.286$ time points.

 Figure~\ref{fig:scalability_n}~(left) shows runtimes with growing TS length $n$, measured with fixed $k=5$.
 Interestingly, the runtimes of both methods are almost equal, resulting in $~11$ minutes for the full TS.
 Figure~\ref{fig:scalability_n}~(right) shows runtimes for growing values of $k$ at a fixed length $n=10.000$.
 Exact and approximate algorithms differ extremely for values of $k>7$, where the exponential complexity of the exact version results in a steep increase of the runtime.
 For instance, the runtime for $k=7$ is $4$ seconds, $5.7$ minutes for $k=8$, and already close to $12$ days for $k=9$.
 Thus, the exact algorithm becomes untraceable for larger $k$, even with the admissible pruning we implemented.
 In contrast, the runtime of the approximate algorithm remains below $2$ minutes even for $k=30$.
+We further plot the runtimes of the learn-k algorithm from Section~\ref{sec:k_selection}.
+The runtime overhead introduced by learn-k is around a factor of 2-3, i.e. the runtime is $4.56$s vs $12.5$s at motif sets of size $k=30$.